emissary-ingress/emissary/reference/add_response_headers.md

   service: quote
 ```

-will add the protocol, client IP, and a static header to the response returned of the client.
+will add the protocol, client IP, and a static header to the response returned to the client.